Seminars and Workshops

 Shakespeare is the author cited most widely and variously ‘without quotation marks’: allusions and intertextual references to his works are so numerous that they are said to prove how ‘Shakespearean’ our everyday language is.
 The shock of familiarity and renewed attention triggered by a Shakespearean trace are unmistakable.
 But this is also an echo of Shakespeare's own practice—remarkable for its discursive woof of resonant but unmarked citations.
 Focusing on individual instances of contrapuntal allusive trajectories, this seminar will examine the cultural work that such reference can do, reading for textual traces both in Shakespeare and in later works using both his content and his method.
 We hope, thus, to undo the politics of the text by examining an undertext of citations that are familiar at one level and disruptive, perhaps estranging, on another.

-Convenors: MINAMI Ryuta (Tokyo Keizai University, Japan) and Ronan PATTERSON (Teesside University, UK)
+Convenors: MINAMI Ryuta (Tokyo Keizai University, Japan) and Ronan PATERSON (Teesside University, UK)

 In Britain, the (long) eighteenth-century witnessed an almost uncontrollable proliferation of Shakespeares on page and on stage that featured popular actors and actresses: Thomas Betterton’s Hamlet, Barton Booth’s Othello, David Garrick’s Macbeth, Charles Macklin’s Shylock, Elizabeth Barry’s Cordelia, Anne Bracegirdle’s Desdemona, and Mrs. Siddon’s Lady Macbeth.
 A plethora of notable Shakespearean actors’ and actresses’ theatrical representations were recorded, depicted, illustrated, analysed, and circulated through contemporary media artefacts.
 This seminar aims to consider the ways such actors and actresses visually and theatrically represented Shakespeare’s roles; the ways their performances were criticized, depicted, reviewed, or recollected; the acting theories those actors and actresses developed and/or applied in performing Shakespearean roles; and the ways their theatrical performances were painted or illustrated on canvas or pages for consumption.